 What Is Forensic Accounting?
 (Education, Careers, and More)

 Learn more about forensic accounting and the necessary skills and education needed to become a forensic accountant.
-In this article, determine whether this career path is for you.
+Determine whether this career path is for you.

 [Featured Image] A forensic accountant is going over an investigation in their library.